Revant Optics: Headquarters

-Revant’s world headquarters are located in the Central Eastside Industrial District of Portland, near Burnside Skatepark.
+Revant’s world headquarters were formerly located in the Central Eastside Industrial District of Portland, near Burnside Skatepark.
 The 15,000 SF masonry building was originally built in 1936 for coffee production but later served as a warehouse for the Shleifer furniture business, until its closure in 2016.

-In Spring 2018, the building completed a comprehensive core and shell renovation and now houses Revant’s headquarters, manufacturing, and sales operations.
+In Spring 2018, the building completed a comprehensive core and shell renovation which housed Revant’s headquarters, manufacturing, and sales operations.

+In late 2023, Revant Optics relocated its headquarters to Downtown Portland, Oregon in the Pearl District.